ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/slowmistio/CVE-2019-1003000-and-CVE-2018-1999002-Pre-Auth-RCE-Jenkins](https://github.com/slowmistio/CVE-2019-1003000-and-CVE-2018-1999002-Pre-Auth-RCE-Jenkins) :  ![starts](https://img.shields.io/github/stars/slowmistio/CVE-2019-1003000-and-CVE-2018-1999002-Pre-Auth-RCE-Jenkins.svg) ![forks](https://img.shields.io/github/forks/slowmistio/CVE-2019-1003000-and-CVE-2018-1999002-Pre-Auth-RCE-Jenkins.svg)

 ## CVE-2019-1002101
  The kubectl cp command allows copying files between containers and the user machine.
-To copy files from a container, Kubernetes creates a tar inside the container, copies it over the network, and kubectl unpacks it on the user&#8217;s machine.
+To copy files from a container, Kubernetes creates a tar inside the container, copies it over the network, and kubectl unpacks it on the user’s machine.
 If the tar binary in the container is malicious, it could run any code and output unexpected, malicious results.
-An attacker could use this to write files to any path on the user&#8217;s machine when kubectl cp is called, limited only by the system permissions of the local user.
+An attacker could use this to write files to any path on the user’s machine when kubectl cp is called, limited only by the system permissions of the local user.
 The untar function can both create and follow symbolic links.
 The issue is resolved in kubectl v1.11.9, v1.12.7, v1.13.5, and v1.14.0.

 - [https://github.com/brompwnie/CVE-2019-1002101-Helpers](https://github.com/brompwnie/CVE-2019-1002101-Helpers) :  ![starts](https://img.shields.io/github/stars/brompwnie/CVE-2019-1002101-Helpers.svg) ![forks](https://img.shields.io/github/forks/brompwnie/CVE-2019-1002101-Helpers.svg)

 ## CVE-2019-25162
- In the Linux kernel, the following vulnerability has been resolved: i2c: Fix a potential use after free Free the adap structure only after we are done using it.
-This patch just moves the put_device() down a bit to avoid the use after free. [wsa: added comment to the code, added Fixes tag]
+ In the Linux kernel, the following vulnerability has been resolved:

+i2c: Fix a potential use after free

+Free the adap structure only after we are done using it.
+This patch just moves the put_device() down a bit to avoid the use after free.

+[wsa: added comment to the code, added Fixes tag]